 - Monthly statements of earnings from previous distributors

-- Statements from publishing societies like ASCAP, BMI and SESAC. (if the label is including your publishing royalties in the deal)
+- Statements from publishing societies like ASCAP, BMI, and SESAC.
+(If the label includes your publishing royalties in the deal)

 Remember: You should always discuss any kind of advance deal or distribution agreement with your tax advisors and/or attorneys to ensure you understand the implications of any deal you may sign.